The Story of International Travellers' Hostel

 Namastē & Welcome!

-Nicknamed ‘ITH Cantt’, International Travellers’ Hostel was made by a traveller for other travellers.
-We opened doors of our hostel near Varanasi’s main train station on January 1, 2013.
-ITH Cantt, featuring a small in-house bistro, is tucked in a silent alleyway of what is dubbed as the ‘World’s Oldest Living City’.
-The hostel has been thoughtfully tailored for travellers – both accustomed backpackers and contemporary flashpackers.
-Here our lodgings range from a tent to non-AC and AC dorms to private rooms to a gorgeous family cottage.
+International Travellers’ Hostel (ITH Varanasi) was made by a traveller for other travellers.
+The inspiration: Growing up with travelling parents; a college exchange programme ending with a backpacking trip through Scotland & England (2007), then a summer-long Euro Trip (2010) a few years later.
+Eventually we opened doors to travellers near Varanasi’s main train station on January 1, 2013, becoming the first backpackers’ hostel in northern India.
+ITH, featuring a small in-house vegetarian & vegan bistro, is tucked in a quaint residential neighbourhood of what is dubbed as the ‘World’s Oldest Living City’.
+The hostel has been thoughtfully tailored for travellers – both traditional backpackers and contemporary flashpackers.

 This family-run hostel is located in our historical house owned by our family for over 5 generations.
-Once serving as the summer house for the Queen of Nepal, it later fell under British reign, to be eventually auctioned off to one of our great grandfathers.
-Today this multicultural home is a modern backpackers’ hostel offering you beautiful relaxing spaces and an opportunity to meet other travellers.
+Once serving as the summer house for the Queen of Nepal, it later fell under British reign, to be eventually auctioned-off to one of our great grandfathers.
+Today this multicultural home is a modern backpackers’ hostel offering you beautiful relaxing spaces and an opportunity to meet with other like-minded travellers.

 At our hostel in Varanasi you can be sure to find something to suit your needs.
 Our comfortable accommodations and unmatched hospitality make for a priceless hostelling experience.
-We are continuously striving to provide you with an ever-improving, value for money, safe, clean, peaceful and friendly place to stay.
-We have built for you a perfect place to come back to after a long & tiring day out in the intense old city of Varanasi.
+We are continuously striving to provide you with an ever-improving, value-for-money, safe, clean, peaceful and friendly place to stay.
+We have built for you a perfect spot to come back to after a long & tiring day out in the intense old city of Varanasi.

 Hostel Designed for Independent Backpackers